joycevictal/cursoruby/README.md

 # Ruby

-Atividades desenvolvidas no curso de Ruby do Alura.
+Projeto do curso do Alura sobre Ruby.

 **Objetivos :**